 Intraocular Lenses (IOLs).
 An artificial lens, known as an intraocular lens (IOL), is usually inserted immediately after the cataract is extracted.
 Most IOLs are made out of acrylic, although other materials, such as silicon, are also used.

 - Monofocal IOLs.
 These have been used since the 1980's.
 They can correct either distance or near vision, but not both.
-Glasses will be needed for the range that is not corrected by the IOL; for example, if the eye can see at distance with the IOL, then glasses will be needed for reading.
+Glasses will be needed for the range that is not corrected by the IOL, as well as astigmatism; for example, if the eye can see at distance with the IOL, then glasses will be needed for reading.

 - Multifocal IOLs.
 These have been available since about 2004 and can correct both nearsightedness and farsightedness.
-However, contrast may be reduced, and some patients experience glare and halos, particularly at night.
+However, contrast may be slightly reduced, and some patients may experience mild glare and halos, particularly at night.

 - Toric IOLs.
-These were FDA-approved in 1998 but did not see widespread use until about 2005.
+These were FDA-approved in 1998.
 These lenses are designed to correct pre-existing astigmatism, as well as nearsightedness and farsightedness in patients having cataract surgery.

 The patient and the doctor must choose the IOL based on specific visual needs.
 Many people also need eyeglasses after cataract surgery for reading or to correct astigmatism.